rajanguluri/rajanguluri.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I'm interested in how engineering systems work at the deepest levels, which steers me to do research in systems theory.
 My current research identifies situations where <strong>estimation, identification, and control</strong> problems in large-scale systems (e.g., power and mechanical systems) can be solved using efficient computational algorithms with theoretical guarantees.
-Specifically,
+Some specific situations:

 - estimation and control
    - sparse state and input estimation in dynamical systems